wacl-york/quant-scraper/README.md

   - `AWS_SECRET_ACCESS_KEY`: from the deploy IAM user created above
   - `AWS_USER_ID`: The AWS account ID where the app is to be deployed

-The scraping app can now be deployed by accepting a new pull request into `master`.
+The scraping app can now be deployed by accepting a new pull request into `main`.
 This will either create a new Stack if one doesn't already exist or update the existing one, and then push the latest Docker image to ECR.

 ## Populate Secrets